RobAntunes/Skye/README.md

 This reactive state can be accessed and modified in your route handlers or other middleware.

-## Best Practices

-1. **Modular Design**: Organize your server code into modules for better maintainability.
-2. **Error Handling**: Always include error handling middleware to catch and process errors gracefully.
-3. **Logging**: Use logging middleware for debugging and monitoring your application.
-4. **Validation**: Implement request validation middleware to ensure data integrity.
-5. **Security**: Include security middleware (e.g., CORS, helmet) to protect your application.
-6. **Testing**: Write unit and integration tests for your server, routes, and middleware.

 ## Conclusion

-The Tres.js Server provides a powerful and flexible foundation for building modern web applications.
-By leveraging its advanced features like middleware, routing, and server-side reactivity, you can create scalable and efficient server-side applications that integrate seamlessly with the Tres.js framework.
+The Skye.js Server provides a powerful and flexible foundation for building modern web applications.
+By leveraging its advanced features like middleware, routing, and server-side reactivity, you can create scalable and efficient server-side applications that integrate seamlessly with the Skye.js framework.

+## TODO: ONGOING